Published on 22 Oct 2021

 A Series Worth Talking About

-With virtual events and Zoom calls (the ‘z’ word) the norm these days, reaching your audience over the last 12 months has never been easier.
+With virtual events and meetings the norm these days, reaching your audience has never been easier.
 The irony is that connecting with them has never been harder.
 Like many agencies, we’ve been helping clients get their messages across to their audience in new ways given the filming restrictions we’ve all become accustomed to.

 One way to achieve this is by publishing conversations (or ‘Q&A chats’, as we like to call them) where two participants can talk about anything, from challenges to innovation in their industry – stuff that resonates with the target audience.
 These don’t need to look low budget.
 Creating an ‘on air’ look that’s consistent with your brand is easier than you might think, and using the right kit and recording techniques will make your content stand out and not look out of place alongside your other video assets.